khanstutorial/nexus-documentation/backend/logins/delete.md

-# /maintenance/delete
+# /logins/delete

-## Deletes an entry in the maintenance database
+## Deletes an entry in the logins database
-For an existing entry in the database, sets its "valid" field to false.
+From its _id value, deletes that entry in the database.
 <br><br>

 ## Request